adkron/dirtyinformation.com/_posts/2013-6-15-exceptional-comments.md

 WTF!
 Sorry Craig, but I'm going to change from talking about how crapy this comment is and I'm going to talk about alternatives to throwing this exception.
-I won't even touch the fact that in the [8 seconds](http://en.wikipedia.org/wiki/Rodeo) that you thought about this I'm going to say the whole method sucks.
+I won't even touch the fact that you only took [8 seconds](http://en.wikipedia.org/wiki/Rodeo) to think about this I'm going to say the whole method sucks.
 First, how many possible settings are in this thing?
 Is it like a big hash object?
 Did we have to make the method so generic?
 I'm going to assume that you think like I do in 8 seconds and that you really meant